Zeebams/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my readme for the  file shell redirections task
+my first readme for the shell redirection task